-On August 13, 2024, a putative securities class action (the "Action") was filed in the U.S. District Court for the Southern District of New York, captioned Boshart v.
-Sprinklr, Inc. et al., Case No. 1:24-cv-06132, naming the Company and certain of its officers as defendants.
-The plaintiff purports to bring suit on behalf of those who purchased or otherwise acquired the Company's securities between March 29, 2023 and June 5, 2024 (the "Class Period").
-The complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, for alleged false and misleading statements during the putative Class Period about the Company's business, operations and management, and primarily seeks compensatory damages for all affected members of the putative class.
-On November 22, 2024, the Court appointed a lead plaintiff for the putative class, changed the case title to In re Sprinklr, Inc. Securities Litigation, and directed the lead plaintiff to inform the Court by December 3, 2024 whether he seeks leave to file a superseding amended complaint and if so by what date he proposes to do so.
-The Company intends to vigorously defend this lawsuit.
+On August 13, 2024, a putative securities class action (the "Securities Action") was filed in the U.S. District Court for the Southern District of New York, captionedBoshart v.
+Sprinklr, Inc., et al., Case No. 1:24-cv-06132, naming the Company and certain of its officers as defendants.
+On November 22, 2024, the Court appointed a lead plaintiff for the putative class and changed the case title to In re Sprinklr, Inc. Securities Litigation.
+On January 24, 2025, the lead plaintiff filed an amended complaint asserting claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder, on behalf of a putative class comprised of those who purchased or otherwise acquired the Company's securities between March 29, 2023 and June 5, 2024 (the "Class Period").
+The amended complaint alleges that the defendants misled investors during the putative Class Period, including by failing to disclose risks associated with Sprinklr Service, one of its product suites, and that the Company was focusing resources on Sprinklr Service rather than other product suites, and primarily seeks compensatory damages for all affected members of the putative class.
+On March 17, 2025, the defendants moved to dismiss the amended complaint.
+Briefing on the motion to dismiss is scheduled to be completed by June 2, 2025.
+The Company intends to vigorously defend against this lawsuit.
 Given the nature of the case, including that the proceedings are in their early stages, the Company is unable to predict the ultimate outcome of the case or estimate the range of potential loss, if any.